pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 Next to the direct initialization as seen above, DataLoader can be created directly from different files or by using the information saved in a model checkpoint.
-For both cases certain constrains have to be
+For both cases certain constraints have to be
 known:

 -  Read from a file